jeremymiller00/pythonprojecttemplate/README.md

 In the notebook, Kernel -> Change Kernel -> {environment name}

+## Some Options
+* top-level app.py file if creating an application
+* src/commons.py file for common functions or helpers

-#### Some inspriration from here: https://medium.com/red-buffer/python-production-level-coding-practices-4c39246e0233
+### Some inspriration from here: https://medium.com/red-buffer/python-production-level-coding-practices-4c39246e0233